podlove/documentation/podlove-publisher/guides/dsgvo-gdpr.md

 title: "DSGVO / GDPR"
 ---

-_This page is still a draft and subject to changes._
+_Last Modified: 2018-05-25_

+## Information for Podcasters / Users of Podlove Publisher

-## What User Data is used or accessible to other services?
+### What User Data is used or accessible to other services?

 If the **Bitlove Module** is active, requests to `bitlove.org` are made.